 You can also get some great inspiration on how to take good horse pictures by getting a good book on horse photography.
 If you are big fan of horses and photography, I think you will enjoy visiting another site as well.
 It's called Best Horse Photos.

-When I am walking among the animals, I shoot with a 24-105mm zoom lens on my Canon DSLR.
+When I am walking among the animals, I shoot with a 24-105mm zoom lens on my full frame DSLR.
 This gives me close focusing ability as well as being able to go wide angle and include more scenery in my composition.

-When I am doing more distant photography, I attach my 70-200mm lens to bring my subject in closer and eliminate too much scenery as background behind the horses.
+When I am doing more distant photography, I attach a 70-200mm lens to bring my subject in closer and eliminate too much scenery as background behind the horses.
+When the horses are far off in the distance you'll get better results with your horse pictures with a lens that can zoom to at least 400mm.

 I included this horse photo to show you 2 common photography mistakes, composing with a bad background and shooting where the lighting is bad.
 Look at this horse photo.

 Notice how the outline of the horse and rider lines up with the trees.
 Because of the back lighting, it's hard to see the main subject of the photograph.